reefab/Projo/README.md

 My current setup is a [Benq W1070](http://www.benq.com/product/projector/w1070/) projector that is linked to a [TP-Link TL-MR3020](http://wiki.openwrt.org/toh/tp-link/tl-mr3020) wireless device via a RS-232 cable.
-A 12V trigger cable has been wired between the projector and the motorized screen so the screen is now automatically controlled by the projector (no more remote either).
+Additionally a 12V trigger cable has been wired between the projector and the motorized screen so the screen is now automatically controlled by the projector (no more remote either).

-This devices delivers a RESTful webservice to interface to the video projector via serial commands (Crestron protocol) and a web app that I use on my mobile devices to replace the remote.
+This device delivers a RESTful web-service as an interface to the video projector via serial commands (Crestron protocol) and a web app that I use on my mobile devices to replace the remote.

-I made it to fit my own needs but it should pretty much work out of the box for other devices (any \*nix running computer with a RS232 connector) and the Crestron protocol seems to be common to multiple brand of AV equipement.
+I made it to fit my own needs but it should pretty much work out of the box for other devices (any \*nix running computer with a RS232 connector) and the Crestron protocol seems to be common to multiple brand of AV equipment.

 ## Software